JakeWendling/COE332/homework02/README.md

 1. Generate random meteor sites and save them in sites.json
 2. Read in meteor sites from sites.json and calculate the time it would take for a robot to travel to each site and collect samples

-To generate sites run the following:
+To generate the sites.json file run the following:

 ```bash
 ./generate_sites.py